-The Forensic Evaluator Certification (FEC) Program provides training, certifies qualified applicants and maintains a list of certified forensic evaluators for statewide use.
+The Forensic Evaluator Certification Program (FCP) provides training, certifies qualified applicants, and maintains a list of certified forensic evaluators for statewide use.

 View the current list of certified forensic evaluators